Note: Due to the Covid-19 situation this course is exceptionally organised entirely via e-learning.

 Participants who wish to be examined and/or obtain the credits are required to take the course assignments as follows:

 Week one: Open-book exam with a combination of multiple-choice and essay-type questions.

 Week two: Group assignment focusing on the development of a Digital Health Intervention (project).
 The examination is divided into two parts.
 First, the group delivers a presentation at the end of the second week, added by a written outline of their digital health intervention project.

-This course is offered in a blended model.
 The facilitation of the learning experience in the first week will be conducted exclusively via a Moodle-based virtual learning environment (virtualgrounds.kit.nl), which will contain all learning materials.
 Interaction between learners and the lecturer will be through KIT Virtual Grounds and other tools, such as Zoom.
 In the Moodle environment, we will provide preparation materials in advance for self-directed learning.

 During the course, considering the hands-on strategy, we planned the following activities:

 - Keynotes = lectures on key concepts of the course.